 Discussion-based course exploring the variety of texts that have been identified as "postmodern" and the debates that continue to surround that term.
 Topics include postmodernism's engagement with questions of modernism, race, gender, technology, and economics, studying works by authors such as Acker, DeLillo, Hagedorn, Pynchon, Reed, and Vonnegut.
-Prerequisite: sophomore status or consent.
+Prerequisite: ENG 105 with a grade of C or higher.
 Offered intermittently.